NN4Neurosim/nn4n/docs/CTRNN.md

 #### new_synapse:
 `new_synapse` defines whether a neuron can 'grow' new connections.<br>
 If plasiticity is set to False, neurons cannot 'grow' new connections.
 A mask must be provided if `new_synapse` is set to False.<br>
 Only zeros entries matter.
-All entries that correspond to a zero value in the mask will remain zero across all time.<br>
+All entries that correspond to a zero value in the mask will remain zero across all time.
-Currently the `new_synapse` is enforced globally.
-That is, if `new_synapse` is set to be True, it will be enforced on all three layers.
-Separate `new_synapse` for different layers might be added in the future.
 #### Self-Connections:
 Whether a neuron can connect to itself.
 This is enforced along with the `new_synapse` mask.
 If mask is not specified but `self_connections` is set, a mask that only has zero entires on the diagonal will be generated automatically.